 Nail polish remover is exceptional at removing any durable residue, simply apply a few drops to a paper towel or cotton ball and then rub off the surplus residue.

-Mineral oil is a practical way to soften adhesive and make it effortless to remove.
+Mineral oil is a practical way to soften the adhesive and make it effortless to remove.
 Although, depending on the surface you use it on it can leave oily marks and can be a challenge to clear up.

 Paint thinner is the ultimate last resort when removing sticker residue.
-This volatile solvent will dissolve the adhesive but it can seriously damage the material underneath the glue.
+This volatile solvent will dissolve the adhesive, but it can seriously damage the material underneath the glue.
 So, remember to use it wisely.

-How To Remove Sticker Residue From Glass
+How To Remove Sticker Residue from Glass

 Glass is one of the easiest materials to remove sticker residue from.
 The best method to use for removing sticker residue from glass is by either using a hairdryer or the hot water method.
-Another effective and safe way to remove sticker residue from glass is to use peanut butter because it’s easy to clean off and doesn’t have as much as a strong smell as any of the other solvents.
+Another effective and safe way to remove sticker residue from glass is to use peanut butter because it’s easy to clean off and doesn’t have as much of a strong smell as any of the other solvents.

-How To Remove Sticker Residue From Plastic
+How To Remove Sticker Residue from Plastic

-Removing sticker residue from plastic can be pretty challenging.
+Removing sticker residue from the plastic can be pretty challenging.
 Try using toothpaste, peanut butter, and mineral oil to avoid damage.
 It’s also best to steer clear of using heat as well as rubbing alcohol on plastic as it can ruin the material.

-How To Remove Sticker Residue From Metal
+How To Remove Sticker Residue from Metal

 The most simple and effective way to remove sticker residue from metal is by using nail polish remover to soften the glue.
 You can then wipe away the excess glue by using a dry and clean cloth.

-How to Remove Labels From Wood
+How to Remove Labels from Wood

 The best way to remove labels from wood is either by using toothpaste or a hairdryer.
 This is because toothpaste won’t damage the wood, unlike rubbing alcohol or nail paint remover and the wood also wouldn’t have any problems in handling the heat from the hairdryer.

-How To Remove Sticker Residue From Upholstery
+How To Remove Sticker Residue from Upholstery